Don’t Skip This

 At Bov Academy, we have an intro math course that helps students who need a refresher to put their problem-solving brain cells through a bit of a workout, to get in cognitive problem-solving shape.
 Post a comment below if you need access to this course.

-Improving Your Problem-Solving Skills After You Become a Competent Programmer—Before You Take any Technical Job Interviews: In the last article of the series, How to Maximize Your Chance of Securing a Great Programming Job with a Big Salary After You Graduate From a Coding School, a student of Bov Academy who went through the entire process to land a high-paying job will document his experience and provide invaluable tips and insight into securing a programming job.
-Some of the topics discussed will include:
+Improving Your Problem-Solving Skills After You Become a Competent Programmer—Before You Take any Technical Job Interviews: In the second-to-last article of the series, How to Maximize Your Chance of Securing a Great Programming Job with a Big Salary After You Graduate From a Coding School, I will discuss some valuable tips and insights into securing a programming job.
+Some of the topics I will discuss include:

 - Optimizing and Getting the Most Out of the Last Few Weeks of Your Frontend Career Training